-As a general rule pledges, or donation promises, are not recorded unless there is some sort of official statement like a signed pledge card or award letter.
+As a general rule pledges or donation promises are not recorded unless there is some sort of official statements like a signed pledge card or award letter.
 These documents should state the exact amount pledged as well as the timeframe in which they expect to proceed with the payment.

 For example, your organization is awarded a $5,000 grant from a foundation in March.
 The foundation sends you an award letter with the amount disclosed and promises to pay by the end of the month.

 This should appear on your balance sheet as follows:

 For a quick reminder, an asset is defined as an owned resource from which future economic benefits are expected.
 On any balance sheet, traditional businesses and nonprofits alike, the carrying amount of all assets is reported.
 Assets are broken down into two categories on the balance sheet: current assets and fixed assets.

 Current assets are all assets that have a lifetime of under a year.

 Fixed assets are recorded when an organization purchases items that have a useful life of more than one year.
 Be careful here, your organization needs to determine at what cap an item qualifies as a fixed asset versus a regular expense.
 A small nonprofit can qualify this of a purchase over $500, for example.

 Fixed assets can be broken down into two categories: